-Governor's Remarks at the Launch of 'The Unreal Deal: Six Decades of Malaysian Abstract Art'Speaker: Muhammad bin Ibrahim Venue: Sasana Kijang Language: English Speech Date: 30 Aug 2017
+Governor's Remarks at the Launch of 'The Unreal Deal: Six Decades of Malaysian Abstract Art'Speaker: Muhammad bin Ibrahim, FCB Venue: Sasana Kijang Language: English Speech Date: 30 Aug 2017

 Welcome to the launch of ‘The Unreal Deal: Six Decades of Malaysian Abstract Art’.
 It is an exhibition that espouses abstract art as a lens to better understand our history and society, and also as a lens to imagine the future of our society.

 Abstract art as a lens to understand history

 The Greek philosopher Aristotle aptly said that “The aim of art is to represent not the outward appearance of things, but their inward significance.”
 Since the dawn of humanity, art, especially abstract art, has been used to capture the essence of the human experience.
 Art functions more than a means of record, communication and enjoyment.
 Often, abstract art is produced to express the effects of technological, economic and political changes in society.
 Such is the power of abstract art, where one can feel the joy, visual pleasure and ecstasy, in tempo with confusion, disappointment and sadness.
 But to the uninitiated, it can cause total bewilderment and befuddlement.

 We have timed this event to be close to the 60th anniversary of our country’s independence.
 The collection of six decades of art is a direct expression of what has transpired in our nation.
 The collection will take us on a profound journey from our past to the present.
 It will also allow us to understand the experiences of those who have come before us at a more visceral level.